DmitreyKazin/course_attendance_app/README.md

 - **"/"** --> Main route, shows the managable table called "Stable Table".
 - **"/temp"** --> Shows the summary generated from the CSV files, with attendance.py script.
-- **"/all"** --> Shows a table with student name, and his total minutes time for each meeting.
+- **"/all"** --> Shows a table with student name, and his total minutes time for every meeting.
 - **"/add_student"** --> Add a new student to "Stable Table".
 - **"/edit/<name>"** --> Edit a record for specific student in "Stable Table".
 - **"/delete/<name>"** --> Delere a record for specific student in "Stable Table".